 (30) "Sufficient extraction rate" means a rate sufficient to maintain a negative pressure at all wellheads in the collection system without causing air infiltration, including any wellheads connected to the system as a result of expansion or excess surface emissions, for the life of the blower.

-(31) Incorporation by reference.
+(31) Referenced materials.
 This chapter includes references to certain matter or materials.
-The text of the incorporated materials is not included in the regulations contained in this chapter.
-The materials are hereby made a part of the regulations in this chapter.
-For materials subject to change, only the specific version specified in the regulation are incorporated.
-Material is incorporated as it exists on the effective date of this rule.
-Except for subsequent annual publication of existing (unmodified) Code of Federal Regulation compilations, any amendment or revision to a referenced document is not incorporated unless and until this rule has been amended to specify the new dates.
+The text of the referenced materials is not included in the rules contained in this chapter.
+Information on the availability of the referenced materials as well as the date of, or the particular edition or version of the material is included in this rule.
+For materials subject to change, only the specific version specified in this rule are referenced.
+Material is referenced as it exists on the effective date of this rule.
+Except for subsequent annual publication of existing (unmodified) Code of Federal Regulation compilations, any amendment or revision to a referenced document is not applicable unless and until this rule has been amended to specify the new dates.

 (a) Availability.
-The materials incorporated by reference are available as follows:
+The referenced materials are available as follows: